-The standards apply to anyone with rehabilitation needs who has or has had Covid-19.
-The standards are relevant to people at all stages of their Covid-19 recovery, their families and carers.
+The standards apply to anyone with rehabilitation needs who has acute Covid-19 or Long Covid, and their families and carers.
 This is whether their care is managed in community settings throughout or if they were admitted to hospital at any stage.

 - Needs assessment, rehabilitation planning and review

 - Supported self-management

 - Communication and information sharing with people with Covid-19